 While I enjoy drinking chai any time, it’s particularly appealing this time of year.
 I couldn’t resist playing with my favorite butter cookies and adding the same sorts of spices.
 These sablés are flavored mainly with cardamom and ginger, along with a little cinnamon and just a hint of cloves.

+Need an afternoon pick-me-up?
 If you love coffee, these are the cookies for you.
-The dough is made with a generous amount of espresso powder and lots of bittersweet 64% chocolate.
+The dough is made with a generous amount of espresso powder and lots of bittersweet Amedei 65% chocolate.
 There’s just enough sugar to offset the bitterness of the espresso, without making the cookies overly sweet.

 These rich chocolate cookies are made with exceptional 65% Amedei chocolate and crunchy fleur de sel (French sea salt).
 Brown sugar in the dough gives these cookies a slightly chewier texture than sablés.
 They make a great gift, if you can bear to part with them.

 These intense chocolate cookies have lots of melted chocolate in the batter, as well as two kinds of chocolate chips mixed in.
 They kind of remind me of brownies, but in cookie form.
 They’re perfect for the chocoholic in your life.

 My ideal chocolate chip cookie is crisp around the edges and chewy in the middle.
 These fit the bill.
 They also have a fantastic flavor thanks to brown butter and lots of brown sugar and vanilla.
 I make several different variations.
 My personal favorite includes semisweet chocolate chips and either raisins or dried cranberries.
 The version that gets the most raves from my customers is the one I make with white chocolate & toasted pecans.